Music of the Marvel Cinematic Universe: Ms. Marvel

 In May 2022, it was revealed that Laura Karpman would be composing the score for Ms. Marvel.

 She-Hulk: Attorney at Law

 In July 2022, it was revealed that Amie Doherty would be composing the score for She-Hulk: Attorney at Law.

 Secret Invasion

 In February 2023, it was revealed that Kris Bowers would be composing the score for Secret Invasion and was working on the score at the time of the announcement.

+Echo

+By February 2023, Mato Wayuhi was composing the score for Echo, but was no longer involved by the end of July.
+Dave Porter revealed in December that he composed the series.

+Agatha All Along

+In March 2023, Beck revealed that he would return to compose the score for Agatha All Along, a spin-off to WandaVision.
+Michael Paraskevas composes for the series as well.

+Your Friendly Neighborhood Spider-Man

+In June 2024, it was revealed that Leo Birenberg and Zach Robinson were composing the score for Your Friendly Neighborhood Spider-Man.

+Daredevil: Born Again

+In July 2024, it was revealed that The Newton Brothers would compose the score for Daredevil: Born Again, a sequel series to Daredevil.

+Ironheart

+In May 2025, it was revealed that Dara Taylor would compose the score for Ironheart.

+Eyes of Wakanda

+By May 2025, it was revealed that Hesham Nazih, who composed the score to Moon Knight, would compose the score for Eyes of Wakanda.

+Marvel Zombies

+In September 2025, it was revealed that Laura Karpman and Nora Kroll-Rosenbaum, who composed the score for What If...?, compose the score for the spinoff miniseries Marvel Zombies.

 Short films

 Marvel One-Shots

 Marvel's first two Marvel One-Shot short films, The Consultant and A Funny Thing Happened on the Way to Thor's Hammer, were both scored by DJ Paul Oakenfold.

 Item 47

 The third One-Shot, Item 47, had a bigger scope and budget than the previous shorts.
-Marvel approached Christopher Lennertz to provide a "big and fun and funny" score; Lennertz described the One-Shots as "a little quirkier than the movies, in terms of making sure that they’re fast and they usually have a little bit more of a comedic bent to it".
+Marvel approached Christopher Lennertz to provide a "big and fun and funny" score; Lennertz described the One-Shots as "a little quirkier than the movies, in terms of making sure that they're fast and they usually have a little bit more of a comedic bent to it".
 Lennertz' score for the short is "rock-based", with a lot of electronics and guitars.
 For the opening bank robbery, "We had a big twangy low guitar theme, almost like a Jack White kind of a thing on guitar".
 At the end of the short, when money 'rains down', Lennertz paid homage to Ennio Morricone with vocals in a "classic spoofy" way.